 If you short a stock, you could, in theory, lose an infinite amount of money.
 In some cases, writing options can have the same effect.
 When you write a call option, you're providing someone the right to buy stock from you at a designated price, and in return you receive a premium.
 In theory, the stock could go to infinity, and your losses could be unlimited.

 When you write a put option, you are limited to the strike price multiplied by 100 shares of the stock.
 If you're interested in opening a brokerage account to trade options, check out Benzinga's guide to opening a brokerage account.

 Stock options provide a number of valuable ways to invest and manage your portfolio.
 Here's how you use stock options:

-- Hedge.
-As noted earlier, options can be used as a type of insurance.
-Investors often use options as a way to protect stocks within their portfolio.
+- Hedge: As noted earlier, options can be used as a type of insurance.
+Investors often use options as a way to protect stocks within their portfolios.

 Corporate and Employee Stock Options

 Though not often talked about in investing circles, corporate and employee stock option contracts provide a common way for executives and management to receive bonuses.
 Often CEOs will have option contracts available to them, which incentivizes them to work at increasing the share price of the company.